-The names and details of directors in office at the date of this report and their details are: WOOD, John (Chairman): Worked for 26 years as a Development Supervisor for Gosford City Council, during this time served on the Board of Directors of Gosford City Credit Union (13 years).
-Has been a member of Ettalong Beach War Memorial Club for 54 years and awarded Life Membership in 2018.
-Also is a member of Woy Woy Ettalong and Hardy's Bay RSL.
-Was a Director of Ettalong Beach War Memorial Club from 6th June 2011 until his resignation in December 2012.
-Has been a Director of Ettalong Beach War Memorial Club since his re-election in October 2013 and Chairman since 2013.
+The names and details of directors in office at the date of this report and their details are:

+WOOD, John (Chairman): Worked for 26 years as a Development Supervisor for Gosford City Council, during this time served on the Board of Directors of Gosford City Credit Union (13 years).
+Has been a member of Ettalong Beach War Memorial Club for 58 years and awarded Life Membership in 2018.
+John is a member of Woy Woy Ettalong and Hardy's Bay RSL and was appointed a Director of Ettalong Beach War Memorial Club Limited from 6 June 2011 until his resignation in December 2012.
+John was re-appointed as a Director of Club in October 2013 and Chairman since 2013.

 GRIBBLE, Judy (Deputy Chairperson): Has 30 years' experience in the hospitality industry holding many positions including Assistant Secretary Manager of Clubs.
-2006 appointed Justice of the Peace to aid and assist members of the public.
+In 2006 Judy was appointed as a Justice of the Peace to aid and assist members of the public.
 Has attained a Certificate IV in Workplace Assessment and Training.
-Currently retired from full time work since 2009.
-Elected and has been a Director of Ettalong Beach War Memorial Club since October 2015.
+Currently retired from full time work since 2009, Judy was elected and has been a Director of Ettalong Beach War Memorial Club Limited since October 2015.

 MAIDEN, Michael: Michael worked for Westpac Banking Corp across a range of management roles for 17 years.
-Gained extensive club and hospitality experience during 9 years at Dee Why RSL, including more than 6 years as Gaming Operations Manager.
-He has been undertaking youth work on the Central Coast for the last 5 years, most of which having been in the Education and Employment Mentor role for local youth at risk of homelessness.
-Has been a Director of Ettalong Beach War Memorial Club since May 2022.
+Michael gained extensive club and hospitality experience during his 9 years working at Dee Why RSL, including more than 6 years as Gaming Operations Manager.
+Presently, Michael works in as a youth work on the Central Coast for the last 6 years, most of which having been in the Education and Employment Mentor role for local youth at risk of homelessness.
+Michael has been a Director of Ettalong Beach War Memorial Club Limited since May 2022.

 LANCE, Chris: Grew up in the Hospitality industry working in family hotels and bottle shops for over 15 years.
-Various other work experience included ten (10) years at Westpac, plus payroll and bookkeeping for several different small businesses; Worked in a Licenced Club for over twenty (20) years in all areas of Club Operations and Management until the position as Office Manager was made redundant in 2020; Been a member at Ettalong Diggers for ten years and a Director of Ettalong Beach War Memorial Club since November 2021.
+Chris worked in various other industries and sector and gained work experience included ten (10) years at Westpac, plus payroll and bookkeeping for several different small businesses, including working in a Licensed Club for over twenty (20) years in all areas of Club Operations and Management until the position as Office Manager was made redundant in 2020.
+Chris has been a member at Ettalong Beach War Memorial Club Limited for over ten years and as a Director of since November 2021.

-SAYER, Kent: He has been in the Service Delivery industry for over 20 years starting within the call centre and working his way into his current management role as Regional Field Manager.
-Has been a member of the Ettalong Diggers since 2011.
-Elected and has been a Director of Ettalong Beach War Memorial since October 2020.
+SAYER, Kent: has been employed in the service delivery industry for over 20 years starting within the call centre and working his way into his current management role as regional Field Manager.
+Kent has been a member of the Ettalong Diggers since 2011 and was elected as a Director of Ettalong Beach War Memorial Club Limited since October 2020.